-This is your ultimate pregnancy to-do list featuring all of the key things you need to get done before baby arrives!
+This is your ultimate pregnancy to-do list featuring all of the key things you need to get done when preparing for a baby.

 This simple list of all the essential things to think about has been created to help make getting ready for baby a breeze!